 - Discard soaking water, and rinse brazil nuts and vanilla bean

 - Blend brazil nuts, vanilla bean, and 4 cups of water in a vitamix

-- Use a nut milk bag to strain the pulp out from the milk, discard pulp or set aside for another use
+- Use a nut milk bag to strain pulp from milk, discard pulp or set aside for another use

-- Store milk in a glass jar in the refrigerator
+- Store milk in a glass jar in refrigerator

 This milk is similar to a whole milk (as opposed to skim or low-fat).
 If you’d like to make it a little less creamy, simply increase the water in the recipe from 4 cups to 5.
 If you’re looking to use the leftover pulp from this recipe, try my pulp crackers.